 Parent-Child Championship (9 Holer)

-The Parent-Child Championship is the largest Florida State Golf Association administered event.
+The Parent-Child is the largest Florida State Golf Association administered event and the state’s largest Championship.
 Since 1997, the Walt Disney World Resort has hosted the Parent-Child Championship.
+Recently this year, Grand Cypress was added to the rotation of courses played which also included Lake Buena Vista, Palm, and Oak Trail.

 The Parent-Child Championship has become an annual event for many families.
 The tournament is open to everyone, including grandparents who want to play with a grandchild and professionals who want to compete with their child or grandchild.
 There is no maximum age limitation for the parent or child.
 The event consists of two divisions; junior and regular.
 In the junior division, the child must be between 6-12 years of age, and in the regular division the child must be 13 or older.